unioslo/harbor-cli/docs/usage/configuration.md

 # Configuration

-Harbor CLI is configured via a TOML configuration file which must be created prior to running the first time.
+Harbor CLI is configured via a TOML configuration file which must be created prior to running for the first time.
 This configuration file can be created by running the command:

 ```
 harbor init